viv-dev/cpp-practice/README.md

 ## Conan

 Conan is being used to manage any 3rd party libraries.
 To ensure these are available please run `conan install .` before attempting to build.

+## Testing

+Testing is being performemd using doctest in the test directory.
+Testing is the primary way of 'running' the libraries, as they form a good way of both running and validating each of the example exercises.